International and U.S. Citizen Pilot Career Courses

 Wow!
 As you can see majority of the countries in the world accept FAA flight training as the equivalent to their own Civil Aviation Authority requirements.

 Dual EASA + FAA Licensing with ATPL Training – very few flight schools located in the United States (less than 10) have been granted by the CAA the approval to offer EASA with ATPL training.
-With our excellent partnerships with Command Pilot Training and Cranfield Aviation Training School located in the UK we offer a full course for students seeking dual licensure with both the FAA and EASA with ATPL training.
+We offer a full course for students seeking dual licensure with both the FAA and EASA with ATPL training.
 EASA with ATPL Frozen licensure is necessary in order to work in countries located in the European Union and preferred by a few airlines in surrounding areas (European Economic Area & Middle East) .
 Estimated flight training time is 12-14 months.
 Your total flight hour requirements are in accordance with EASA logbook regulations of 200 total flight hours with a minimum of 100 Pilot In Command (PIC) hours.

 This particular course meets all necessary training requirements to co-validate your pilot licenses to the commercial pilot level in the following countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Germany, Estonia, Greece, Spain, France, Ireland, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, The Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Switzerland, Turkey, Finland, Sweden and the United Kingdom.